ComponentsLists and Tables

 Overview

-You can add lists and tables in two ways:
+You can add lists and tables either through the Web Editor or by writing Markdown/MDX in the Code Editor.

 1. Place your cursor on a new line.